-Nearly every cell in your body has a Vitamin D receptor, and more and more evidence is now confirming that it’s role in the body is much wider than just protecting your bones.
+Nearly every cell in your body has a receptor for this hormone, and more and more evidence is now confirming that it’s role in the body is much wider than just protecting your bones.

 - Immune booster – it helps to fight infection.
 Maybe that’s why we get more colds and flu in the winter time when there’s no sunlight?

 - Auto-immune protection – many conditions such as MS, Crohn’s, Rheumatoid Arthritis, Hashimoto’s and other auto-immune conditions have been linked to D deficiency

 - Cancer protection – more and more evidence now points to the links between vitamin D deficiency and certain cancers, including breast, prostate and colon cancer.
 One study claims rates of these cancers would be cut by 50% if we got adequate amounts!

 - Bone and muscle health – it regulates calcium levels and the activity of bone building cells (severe deficiency we know causes rickets) and helps to prevent osteoporosis